tiaeabraham/flight-emissions-tracker/README.md

    ```
    - Perform tasks like user password resets, granting privileges, updating aircraft information, and so on.

-If you run into any issues, ensure your database credentials and connection details match those in the Python source files.
+If you run into any issues, ensure your database credentials and connection details match those in the Python source files, specifically in `get_conn()`.

 ---